 #5: Brackets to Outline Main Ideas

 All examples are from our Sketched Banners collection.
-It contains over 40 pencil sketched shapes: banners, label ribbons, bookmarks and creative brackets.
+It contains over 40 pencils sketched shapes: banners, label ribbons, bookmarks, and creative brackets.
 All elements are fully editable in PowerPoint and ready to use.